lightcone0204/Analysis-of-Public-Sentiment-of-Shanghai-Disneyland/README.md

 The participants of this project and their respective work are as follows:

-Xinyi lu, project planning, code rewriting, adjustment, new function addition, data crawling and model debugging.
+Xinyi Lu, project planning, code rewriting, adjustment, new function addition, data crawling and model debugging.

 Kaiwen Deng, project planning, data data labeling.